 Placing orders online

 Our online shop is a service to place orders online and collect them at the Dublin Food Co-op shop in Kilmainham.
+We also offer local delivery via e-bike.
 It is open for anyone to use.

 Simply find the products you wish to order from the list, search for specific items, or browse by category.
-Add items to your cart and select a pick-up time on checkout.
+Add items to your cart and select a pick-up time or delivery on checkout.

 Zero waste, or packaging free, items are in the Zero Waste category and can be ordered in set increments as detailed.
 You can add as many of this quantity as you wish.
 For example, penne pasta is ordered in increments of 100g so to get 500g, you need to add 5 of these to your order.